jqwik-team/jqwik/docs/user-guide.md

 - Exhaustive generation works for ambiguous arbitrary resolution if each arbitrary can be generated exhaustively
 - Fixed bug related to correct throwable propagation when shrinking
+- Erroneous properties will also be shrinked now

 ### 0.9.1